jedwards1211/redux-track-promise/README.md

 are displaying pending/fulfilled/rejected status in the UI and want to make it go away (for example, if the user clicks the X on your status banner).

-## Keep it DRY!

-Over the years I've written separate action creators and reducers for tracking HTTP requests, subscriptions, and remote procedure calls, and eventually I got tired of repeating myself.
-Each of these are basically in one of the three promise states: pending, fulfilled, or rejected.
-So I created this library to use in each of those situations so I wouldn't repeat myself.

-### How to rename all action types, action creators, and state fields
+## How to rename all action types, action creators, and state fields

 Let's say you want to track the state of a Meteor subscription.
 Using this library makes total sense: `pending` can mean the subscription is sending initial data, `fulfilled` can mean it's ready, and `rejected` can mean it stopped.